Honorable Jonathan F. Mitchell

 Mayor of the City of New Bedford

-- The perpetrators of the Buzzards Bay Oil Spill;
+• The perpetrators of the Buzzards Bay Oil Spill;

-- Glenn Marshall, the former leader of the Mashpee Wampanoag tribe for a campaign finance scheme connected to disgraced lobbyist Jack Abramoff;
+• Glenn Marshall, the former leader of the Mashpee Wampanoag tribe for a campaign finance scheme connected to disgraced lobbyist Jack Abramoff;

-Jon is married to Ann Partridge, a breast cancer physician and researcher.
-She is the Director of Survivorship at the Dana Farber Cancer Institute, and founded and directs the Program for Young Women with Breast Cancer at Dana Farber.
-They live in New Bedford with their three daughters, Grace (10), Natalie (9) and Lauren (6), and are parishioners of Saint Lawrence Martyr Church.
+Jon served six years in the Army National Guard.
+He is married to Ann Partridge, a breast cancer doctor and researcher at the Dana Farber Cancer Institute, where she founded and directs the Institute’s Program for Young Women with Breast Cancer.
+They are the proud parents of three daughters, Grace (13), Natalie (11) and Lauren (8), who attend New Bedford public schools.